mytardis/mydata-python/README.md

 ### Indexing Already-Uploaded Files

-The third way of adding a file to MyTardis (`Via shared permanent storage location`) is available from the command-line interface, using the `mydata index` command.
+The third way of adding a file to MyTardis - *Via shared permanent storage location* - is available from the command-line interface, using the `mydata index` command.
 This is intended to be used by advanced users who have already transferred the files to the permanent storage location, e.g. using Rsync.